Frequently Asked Questions

 Is eco a licensed funeral home or a transfer service?

-eco is proud to hold a license as a full service funeral home through the Board of Funeral Services.
+eco is proud to hold a license as a full service funeral home through the Bereavement Authority of Ontario.
 Unlike many lower cost providers, eco’s licensing is the highest available in Ontario.